deckerego/ampule/README.md

 ### Running tests

+Tests require pytest to be installed along with a local version of Ampule, as in:

+    pip3 install -e .

-Tests require pytest to be installed.
-Once installed it can be invoked with default arguments, as in:
+Once installed pytest can be invoked with default arguments, as in:

     pytest